terminatorul/Win-ScriptInvoke/README.md

    --no-fallback-to-default
    --fallback-to-default
-           if the #! command is not found at all and a --default-cmd is given, invoke that command to run the script, that is ignore the #!-command entirely if it is not usable.
+           If the #!-command is not found at all and a --default-cmd is given, invoke that command to run the script, that is ignore the #!-command entirely if it is not usable.
 The default is --fallback-to-default.
 ```